Pentecostalism in Ethiopia

-Pentecostalism in Ethiopia is the practice of various Pentecostal forms of Christianity—often included within the evangelical category of P'ent'ay—in Ethiopia, with a constituency of above 1 million members.
+Pentecostalism in Ethiopia is the practice of various Pentecostal forms of Christianity—often included within the evangelical category of P'ent'ay—in Ethiopia, with a constituency of above 33 million members.
 Despite persecution by the government and the dominant Ethiopian Orthodox Church, Pentecostalism relied on youth and technology to spread its practices throughout the country.
-Pentecostalism has been found to contribute to the prosperity of people in Ethiopia.
+It has been found to contribute to the prosperity of people in Ethiopia.
 The message of Pentecostalism includes prosperity and beliefs around expectations for a better life.
 After gaining religious freedom in 1991, churches began preaching prosperity and growth outside the government and to discuss fighting corruption.
 Some Pentecostal worshipers state that the style of worship offers them tangible help for worldy problems.
 Worship services include the practices speaking in tongues, divine healing, exorcism, prophecy, and powerful prayer.

 History

 Initial spread

 In 1951, Anna-Liisa and Sanfrid Mattson traveled from Finland to Ethiopia and established a Pentecostal mission in Addis Ababa, the country's capital.
 In 1960, a mission was created in Awasa by the Swedish Philadelphia Church Mission.
 Pentecostalism, during the 1960s, attracted many students, and the movement grew enough that the Full Gospel Believers Church (FBGC) was created in 1967.
 Pentecostal practices eventually affected other Protestant denominations in Ethiopia, particularly the Lutheran church.
 Finnish and Swedish missionaries began the first Pentecostal initiatives in Ethiopia, largely independent of influenced by American practices.
 In 1967, the Ethiopian Full Gospel Believers Church (Mulu Wengel) was founded.
 This church was the first independent Pentecostal church of Ethiopia and is still the largest Pentecostal group in Ethiopia.
 As churches were established, they relied on university students from Ethiopian Orthodox backgrounds to assume leadership roles within the Pentecostal churches.
 The Pentecostal movement has mostly affected urban settings where young, educated, and middle-class people have been its main converts.
 The mobility of the youth and the similarities between their modernity and traveling allowed Pentecostalism to fit their lifestyles more than other Ethiopian religions.
 The lifestyle outlined by Pentecostalism fit the lifestyle of urban college students more than the Orthodox Christianity exposed to them throughout their childhood.
 These students were in their teens and twenties.